Optimal Transport and Skorokhod Embedding: Introduction

 A fundamental idea in optimal transport is that the optimality of a transport plan is reflected by the geometry of its support set.
 Often this is key to understanding the transport problem.
-On the level of support sets, the relevant notion is \emph{$c$-cyclical monotonicity} which we recall in \eqref{MKMon} below.
-Its relevance for the theory of optimal transport has been fully recognized by Gangbo and McCann \cite{GaMc96}, based on earlier work of Knott and Smith \cite{KnSm84} and R\"uschendorf \cite{Ru91,Ru95} among others.
+On the level of support sets, the relevant notion is \emph{$c$-cyclical monotonicity}.
+The relevance of this concept for the theory of optimal transport has been fully recognized by Gangbo and McCann \cite{GaMc96}, based on earlier work of Knott and Smith \cite{KnSm84} and R\"uschendorf \cite{Ru91,Ru95} among others.

-Inspired by these results, we establish a \emph{monotonicity principle} which links the optimality of a stopping time $\tau$ with ``geometric'' properties of $\tau$.
+Inspired by these results, we establish a \emph{monotonicity principle} which links the optimality of a stopping time $\tau$ with `geometric' properties of $\tau$.
 Combined with Theorem~\ref{MinimizerExists}, this principle will turn out to be surprisingly powerful.
 For the first time, \emph{all} the known solutions to \eqref{SkoSol} with optimality properties can be established through one unifying principle.
 Moreover, the monotonicity principle allows us to treat the optimization problem \eqref{IntPri} in a systematic manner, generating further embeddings as a by-product.

-Importantly, this transport-based approach readily admits a number of strong generalizations and extensions.
-With only minor changes our existence result, Theorem~\ref{MinimizerExists}, and the monotonicity principle, Theorem~\ref{GlobalLocal}, extend to general starting distributions and Brownian motion in $\R^d$ and more generally to sufficiently regular Markov processes; see Sections \ref{s:mp} and \ref{sec:feller}.
-This is notable since previous constructions usually exploit rather specific properties of Brownian motion.

-\begin{theorem}[Monotonicity Principle] Let $\gamma:S\to\R$ be Borel measurable\footnote{We emphasize that we do not require continuity assumptions on $\gamma$ here.
-This will be important when we apply our results.}, $B$ be a Brownian motion on some stochastic basis $(\Omega,\F,(\F_t)_{t\geq0},\P)$ and $\tau$ an optimizer of \eqref{IntPri}.
-Then, there exists a \emph{$\gamma$-monotone} Borel set $\Gamma\subset S$ such that $\P$-a.s.
+Our third main result states: \begin{theorem}[Monotonicity Principle] Let $\gamma:S\to\R$ be Borel measurable.
+Suppose that \eqref{IntPri} is well posed and $\tau$ is an optimizer.
+Then there exists a \emph{$\gamma$-monotone} (cf.\ Definition \ref{def:Gamma1} below) Borel set $\Gamma\subset S$ such that $\P$-a.s.

 \end{theorem} If \eqref{GammaSupport} holds, we will loosely say that $\Gamma$ \emph{supports} $\tau$.
 The significance of Theorem~\ref{GlobalLocal} is that it links the optimality of the stopping time $\tau$ with a particular property of the set $\Gamma$, i.e. $\gamma$-monotonicity.
 In applications, the latter turns out to be much more tangible.
+We emphasize that we do not require continuity assumptions on $\gamma$ in this result.
+This will be important when we apply our results.